Back To Top

 Why you can trust Woman & Home Our expert reviewers spend hours testing and comparing products and services so you can choose the best for you.
 Find out more about how we test.

-I've always been a firm believer that a good pair of slippers is an essential part of any home wardrobe - especially in the colder months - and it's safe to say that the FitFlop Shuv Two-Bar Shearling Slides lived up to my expectations.
-Comfortable, ultra-soft, and supportive, what's not to love?
+I've always been a firm believer that a good pair of slippers is an essential part of any home wardrobe – especially in the colder months – and it's safe to say that the FitFlop Shuv Two-Bar Shearling Slides are my winter go-to.

-The hunt for the best slippers should not be considered lightly; from chilly evenings cosied up in the living room to days spent working from home, slippers form a crucial part in completing anyone's wardrobe.
-Not only do they provide comfort and warmth in winter, but I would argue that cosy indoor shoes are an essential for all-year-round wear too, from winter to summer!
+The hunt for the best slippers for women should not be considered lightly; from chilly evenings cosied up in the living room to days spent working from home, slippers form a crucial part of completing anyone's winter capsule wardrobe.
+Not only do they provide comfort and warmth in winter, but I would argue that cosy indoor shoes are an essential for all-year-round wear too.

 FitFlop Shuv Two-Bar Shearling Slides: Comfort & Support

-The first thing I noticed when slipping these on was just how incredibly soft and warm they felt.
+These slippers are incredibly soft and warm.
 The shearling lining is ultra-fluffy and wraps around your feet perfectly, making them ideal for warming up in the evening or throughout the day.
-And even though they are open-toe, my feet still felt toasty and warm which was a welcomed suprise!
+And even though they are open-toe, my feet still feel toasty and warm in them.

-What I really noticed about these slippers is the Microwobbleboard sole which adds an extra layer of height and cushioning.
-FitFlop’s triple-density cushioning technology is designed to absorb shock and relieve pressure across your foot, and it's truly noticeable, it really does it works!
-The sole is made from three different levels of firmness a softer section at the heel for cushioning, a firmer arch for support, and an added toe area for balance, this technology has brilliant results, making you feel as though you are walking on air!
+What really sets these slippers apart is the Microwobbleboard sole, which adds an extra layer of height and cushioning.
+FitFlop’s triple-density cushioning technology is designed to absorb shock and relieve pressure across your foot, and it's truly noticeable; it really does work!
+The sole is made from three different levels of firmness: a softer section at the heel for cushioning, a firmer arch for support, and an added toe area for balance.
+This technology has brilliant results, making you feel as though you are walking on air!

 Image of fit flop slippers